 AL: The comic he was a wimp.
 Nobody care. [laughs]

 You can not do that in motion picture because it is photography, not drawing.

-he has the potential.
-So looking at “Chopper” I had no doubt for him.
+So I was looking for a combination, a person carries both demeanors and canplay both the hidden...naturally he doesn't have to play...he has to look likehe has the potential.
+So looking at "Chopper" I had no doubt for him.

 Q: Sam Elliott said you made a change just two days ago.
 What was the scene?

 Q: After watching the ILM presentation this morning, all this incrediblydetailed and expensive work to create the Hulk.
 Why couldn't you do it with abig actor?